 The burning jet of gas keeps the sensor warm which keeps the gas valve open, until the thermostat signals the control valve to stop the flow of gas.

-How a Clothes Dryer Circulates Air?
+How does a Clothes Dryer Circulates Air?

-Proper air circulation is essential to efficient clothes drying.
+Proper air circulation is essential for efficient clothes drying.
 The amount of time it takes clothes to dry is largely related to the flow of air through the clothes drum.
 Optimal airflow gives you the best results.
 Hot air is drawn into the dryer through openings and it is distributed evenly into the drum.
-Hot air draws the moisture from the clothing.
+Hot air draws moisture from the clothing.

-The whole time of drying hot air is continuously drawn in during the drying cycle in all vented dryers.
+The whole time drying hot air is continuously drawn in during the drying cycle in all vented dryers.
 As the moisture-laden air is forced out of the dryer into a duct that should be vented to the outside of the home.

 How Clothes Dryer Tumbles Clothes?

-The dryer drum is designed similar to the washing drum, specially made to move and tumble the clothes.
+The dryer drum is designed similarly to the washing drum, specially made to move and tumble the clothes.
 Without the tumbling motion, the clothes would lie in a huge pile, making air circulation nearly impossible.
 Mostly dryer drums are turned by a simple pulley system powered by an electric motor.
 This electric motor hasn’t such a big power demand.

 By tumbling clothes a dryer is more efficient and clothe is dried evenly.